viamrobotics/docs/docs/components/board.md

 linkTitle: "Board"
 weight: 20
 type: "docs"
-description: "Explanation of a board, the signal wire hub component of a robot."
+description: "The board component is the signal wire hub of a robot and provide access to GPIO pins."
 tags: ["board", "components"]
 icon: "img/components/board.png"
 # SMEs: Gautham, Rand